ADD CONDITION

 What is Amazon Basic Care SF Honey Lemon Cough Drops used for?

-It temporarily relieves cough as may occur with a cold and occasional minor irritation and sore throat.
+It temporarily relieves cough associated with a cold and occasional minor irritation and sore throat.

 How should adults and children 5 years and over use these cough drops?